 All about door hinges

-When we think of doors, the first thing that comes to mind is the most obvious: for most people, Door leaves are synonymous with "door".
+When we think of doors, we first think of the most obvious: for most people, the door leaf is synonymous with "door".
 We only notice a hinge when it squeaks.
 Yet door hinges are what turn a board or a pane of glass into a real door.
 Time to take a closer look at this component:

 A door hinge connects the door to the door frame and allows the door to be opened and closed with a turning movement.
 In its simplest form, hinges consist of two plates that are connected to each other by a hinge pin.
 One of these plates is attached to the Door, while the other is mounted on the door frame or wall.